 - NOTE 1 Please refer to addressing table.
 If the address is available, it must be programmed to 0 during MRS - NOTE 2 Reserved for Register control word setting.
-DRAM ignores MR command with BG0,BA[1:0]=111 and doesn't respond.
-When RFU MR code setting is inputted, DRAM operation is not defined.

-- NOTE 3 WR (write recovery for autoprecharge)min in clock cycles is calculated by dividing tWR(in ns) by tCK(in ns) and rounding up to the next integer:WRmin[cycles] = Roundup(tWR[ns] / tCK[ns]).
+DRAM ignores MR command with BG0,BA[1:0]=111 and doesn't respond. - NOTE 3 WR (write recovery for autoprecharge)min in clock cycles is calculated by dividing tWR(in ns) by tCK(in ns) and rounding up to the next integer:WRmin[cycles] = Roundup(tWR[ns] / tCK[ns]).
 The WR value in the mode register must be programmed to be equal or larger than WRmin.
 The programmed WR value is used with tRP to determine tDAL. - NOTE 4 The table shows the encodings for Write Recovery and internal Read command to Precharge command delay.
 For actual Write recovery timing, please refer to AC timing table. - NOTE 5 The table only shows the encodings for a given Cas Latency.
-For actual supported Cas Latency, please refer to speedbin tables for each frequency. - NOTE 6 When CL is equal to 24 or more than 24, AL does not support CL-1.
+For actual supported Cas Latency, please refer to speedbin tables for each frequency. - NOTE 6 Not allowed when 1⁄4 rate gear-down mode is enabled.